An open ureterolithotomy is a surgery to remove stones from the ureter.

 The stone may be sent to a laboratory for testing.

 After the operation, you will be taken to the recovery room for observation.
 X-rays may be taken to make sure the stone was completely removed.

 You may need oxygen for a brief time after your operation.You will have a tube near your incision.
 It will be removed once fluid stops draining from the wound.
-This generally happens within three to four days of surgery.You may have an IV until you are eating and drinking normally.You will have a catheter that will drain your urine until you are able to move around on your own.You will be given pain medicine as needed.You may be encouraged to exercise by walking the day after surgery.You may be given blood thinning medication to prevent clots.
+This generally happens within 3 to 4 days of surgery.You may have an IV until you are eating and drinking normally.You will have a catheter that will drain your urine until you are able to move around on your own.You will be given pain medication as needed.You may be encouraged to exercise by walking the day after surgery.You may be given blood thinning medication to prevent clots.

 Kidney stones in adults.
 National Kidney and Urologic Diseases Information Clearinghouse website.
 Available at:

 http://www.niddk.nih.gov/health-information/health-topics/urologic-disease/kidney-stones-in-adults/Pages/facts.aspx.
 Updated February 2013.
 Accessed March 7, 2016.

 Skrepetis K, Doumas K, et al. Laparoscopic versus open ureterolithotomy.
 A comparative study.

 Eur Urol.
 2001;40(1):32-6.

 http://www.netdoctor.co.uk/surgical-procedures/ureterolithotomy-dormia-basket.htm.
 Updated July 5, 2009.
 Accessed March 7, 2016.